 Plan for snacks ahead of time and have regular water breaks.
 Bring your own refillable water bottle and request free ice water from any quick-service restaurant in the Parks.
 Check out our suggestions for the Best Water Bottles for Disney

 Pack a TON of snacks, and make sure not at least some of them are on the healthier side.
 These are our Favourite Snacks to Pack for Disney Parks.
 Keeping children fed and hydrated is a great way to keep them occupied, happy and healthy.
 Especially during the warmer seasons why dehydration is a real risk.

-Get ahead of the “I want to buy it!” tantrum
+Get Ahead of “I want to buy it!”
+Tantrums

 Sometimes knowing they have something waiting for them isn’t enough.
 They want that toy, plus the one on the shelf.
 This is when conversations need to happen.
 Here are a few options;

 - They can pick one item per day and need to look around at all the shops before making a final choice

 - Give them money (cash or gift card) and this is all they are allowed to spend.
 Even little ones eventually get the idea of the value of money and start thinking harder about what they will spend it on.